At some point you're going to have to wash dirty clothes and do the laundry when camping. Here are a few tips to help get the job done.

 Look out for free sample bottles.
 They're a great size to put with your camping gear.

 The Bushcraft Way (if you're brave enough)

-Did you know that if you’ve had a campfire, you have some detergent right there in the fire pit?
-Yes, right in all that “muck”.
+Did you know that if you've had a campfire, you have some detergent in the fire pit?
+Yes, right in all that 'muck'.

 only do so on items that you don't mind if they get ruined

 Wood ash is a natural detergent and certainly works well on dirty pots.
-However, it is a “harsh soap”, so if you want to experiment with this method, only do so on items that you don’t mind if they get ruined (perhaps a dirty tea towel).
+However, it is a 'harsh soap', so if you want to experiment with this method, only do so on items you don't mind if they get ruined (perhaps a dirty tea towel).

 - Get fine bits of wood ash.
 Ideally, they should be sieved, but that's not always practical when camping.
 You don't want any wood ash with food, plastic, or other non-wood items in it.